Solving staff shortages

 Hiring holiday workers

-You can hire young people during school holidays or outside school hours.
+You can hire young people, minors, during school holidays or outside school hours.
 This is cheaper than hiring adult staff.
-However, take the age of these young people into account.
+Do take into account the rules for employing minors, such as the minimum age of young people.
 For example, children aged 13 and 14 are not allowed to do industrial work.
 That means they are not allowed to work in a factory.
 And they are not allowed to work with and/or near machines.

 Collaborate with other entrepreneurs